Dr Ruth Herbert, BA, PGDip, MSc, PhD.

 Access to information for people with aphasia

 This work was initially commissioned by the Stroke Association, who funded two consecutive projects.
 Recently South Yorkshire CLAHRC have funded further research in this area.
 The project has delivered information materials designed by people with aphasia, and guidelines for staff working with people with aphasia.
+Caroline Haw is completing her PhD on this topic.

 David Howard, University of Newcastle upon Tyne